nickpucci-ops/nickpucci-ops.github.io/_projects/adtranHackathon.md

 Our team brainstormed ideas and quickly settled on a concept that could be fun yet achievable within the time limit.

 ## Implementation
-The core mechanics were built using **Unity & C#**, with assets created in **jsfxr and Asesprite**.
+The core mechanics were built using **Unity & C#**, with assets created in **jsfxr & Asesprite**.
 We used GitHub for version control and worked in sprints to stay on track.

 ## Challenges & Solutions
 One of the biggest challenges was implementing smooth physics-based movement.
 We overcame this by fine-tuning the Rigidbody parameters in Unity and leveraging Unity’s physics engine.